Welcome to the 13 Days of Halloween

-Out of all the Lily Munster tutorials I came across, this one by TheFaceIsACanvas was the only one that, I felt, had the whole package: skin color, eyebrows, and eye makeup.
+Out of all the Lily Munster tutorials I came across, this one by Kristiana OneandOnly was the only one that, I felt, got the eye makeup just right (eyebrows included).

 I wanted to show you a picture of Vampira and then simply include a link to the tutorial because I feel like Vampira is a tricky one.
 It’s all in the eyebrows–seriously.
 If you don’t get that upside down V workin’ for ya, then you run the risk of looking more like Morticia (not that that’s a bad thing).
 I went through a lot of video tutorials, and I honestly think the one I’ve selected is as good as it gets.
 So, if you want to get the eyebrows right . . . click here.
 (And check out those nails–yowza!)

 This tutorial by SiennaSpaldingTV is as entertaining as it is helpful.
 Although, I really wish she would have committed fully to the look and hair sprayed the shit outta that hair.
 The little lift accessory she uses for the do–use it.
 You won’t have to backcomb the hell out of your hair if you do.
 She also does a great job with the eyes.

 I am simply coo-coo for this stitching technique.
 At first, I was simply going to post Rick Baker’s video but then I saw this one by DesiPerkins and decided it would be way more useful for all of you because she shows the steps to create in a little more detail.
 And here’s a little tip from me: save yourself and your hair some grief and spend the money on a decent wig.
 You’ll thank me.